apigee/apigee-deploy-maven-plugin/README.md

 # Prerequisites
 You will need the following to run the samples:
 - Apigee Edge developer account.
-See [docs](http://docs.apigee.com/api-services/content/creating-apigee-edge-account) for more details on how to setup your account..
+See [docs](http://apigee.google.com) for more details on how to setup your account..
 - [Java SDK >= 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 - [Maven 3.x](https://maven.apache.org/)

 ## Plugin Usage

 ### NOTE ###
-- If you want to use this plugin for Apigee Hybrid, please refer to this [link](https://github.com/apigee/apigee-deploy-maven-plugin/tree/hybrid).
+- If you want to use this plugin for Apigee hybrid, please refer to this [link](https://github.com/apigee/apigee-deploy-maven-plugin/tree/hybrid).
 You should be using the version 2.x
 ```xml
 <dependency>
   <groupId>io.apigee.build-tools.enterprise4g</groupId>